Food Additives & Contaminants, Part A, Chemistry, Analysis, Control, Exposure & Risk Assessment. 2017 March 23.

 NOTE: Take a look at the full text and see the charts at the end.
 The first two contain expected amount of each food dye per category.
 See the category “Bakery” for example.
 How do you define a “typical” bakery item?
 How can they possibly divide up each color between all possible bakery items and get a “typical” amount?
 And what on earth is a “maximum” amount?
 Another average?
 Do you know anybody who eats an “average” bakery item?
 I eat plenty of bakery items without any food dyes … I guess that leaves double the amount for somebody else, right?

 QUOTE: “In the Southampton study, children were given a combination of four colours and a preservative at daily amounts equal to each ADI, with totals adding up to very high levels of intake.”
 (Oops — they are totally wrong here.
-In that study, the younger group was given only 20 – 30 mg and the older group was given only 24.98 & 62.4 mg)
+In that study, the younger group was given only 20 – 30 mg and the older group was given only 24.98 & 62.4 mg.
+To reach ADI levels, it would take several hundreds of mg.)

 QUOTE: “for children to reach the intake assumed in the Southampton study, they would have to consume at least 30 times more foods and beverages daily than the high consumers (95%) and the foods would have to contain four different colours at maximum use levels, a clearly unrealistic scenario.” (again, totally untrue, based on a misreading of the Southampton study, which you can see here.)